exoji2e/notebook/talk_en.md

 * The output and input in the console is to small and can't handle EOF-character correctly.
 * You code time preassured, having to navigate with the mouse doesn't help with that.
 Also Error messages are very annoying.
 * When I started to code I started in Eclipse and it was a trap.
 Since I started using normal texteditors/vim I've felt free.

+Reccomendations and Alternatives:
+* Vim/nvim master race - actually I've just started using vim, but I really like it you feel really efficient.
+* Emacs - If you dont care about your pinky ;)
+* Atom/sublime - I have used these a lot.
+Sublime is still my goto editor when I need to do something really fast (dec2016).
+These are the editors I'd recommend using for someone new or someone who has only used eclipse be4.
+Just basig TextEditing with syntaxhighlighting and snippets.
+Out of the box they do no black magic.